 So what happens when you’re knee deep in sophomore, junior, or senior year of college, and for some reason or another, you and your family can’t afford your tuition payments?
 At some point, like so many families, you and your parents may find yourselves trying to figure out how to make tuition ends meet without remortgaging your house, decimating retirement accounts, or selling a kidney.
 College costs seem easy to figure out when it’s all just talk, and you haven’t handed over any money yet, but when it comes down to making those tuition payments it may not always be easy.

 Your first step should be talking to your school's financial aid office.
-(If you’re fresh out of high school and haven't started college yet, you might be able to appeal your financial aid award.
+If you’re fresh out of high school and haven't started college yet, you might be able to appeal your financial aid award.
 Share your situation and see what they recommend and what you have available to you—but don't go in expecting a miracle.

 Related: How to Pay for College

 After the financial aid office, you should talk to your academic advisor.
 They can help you explore earning credits in cheaper ways (more on that below) and/or transferring to a more affordable program.
-Keep in mind, even if you transfer, say to a community college, you could still eventually graduate from your current school.
-(Or you might find your transfer school is a better fit for you after all.
+Keep in mind, even if you transfer, you could still eventually graduate from your current school—or you might find your transfer school is a better fit for you after all.
 But just like you shouldn’t wait until the end of the semester to get help in that class you’re struggling in, you shouldn't wait to address your college financial worries.
 You should start talking to people (financial aid and academic advisors, family members, etc.) at the first sign of money trouble.

 The student loan question

 If you’re considering taking out a student loan, doing all of the things listed above and more might help you reduce the amount you owe now or in the future.
 And the less you need to borrow, the better.
 If you decide to borrow money for college, first try going to a credit union, as they often have better rates than other private lenders.
 Also, be sure you can shoulder the financial burden after graduation; you need to have a good idea of what you'll owe every month along with your possible starting salary.
 You really don't want to be spending more than 15% of your post-tax income on student loan payments.
 Get started by looking at these online calculators for loan repayment schedules and salary ballparks.

-Taking time off
+Consider taking time off

 Okay, so you've left no financial aid stone unturned and you still can't make your tuition payment.
 That's tough.
 But it's not the end of your college journey—no way.
 If it does come down to taking some time off from college so you can earn money and find scholarships, I highly recommend making a detailed plan of attack before doing so.
 Taking time off from college is notoriously risky—a lot of students simply never make it back, and with no degree to show for it.
 But you can set yourself up for success if you lay out a detailed plan of attack for your time off: I have X credits remaining, I will take one year off, I can save $X/month, I will be on a $X/month tuition payment plan, I will spent an hour each night researching and applying to scholarships throughout my time off, etc. (But even more detailed than that!)
 In any case, be sure to plan with your academic and/or admission counselors as you prepare for your time off and eventual return to school.